Kung Fu Panda 4: Writing

 By December 2023, it was reported that Jonathan Aibel and Glenn Berger returned to write the screenplay.
 In February 2024, Darren Lemke was revealed to have co-written the screenplay.
 Mitchell described Kung Fu Panda 4 as a love letter to the first film.
 Despite its connections to previous entries in the series, he wanted the story to stand on its own.
 When producing the third film, Mitchell felt that Po's character development from the first film was wrapping up due to finally becoming the Dragon Warrior, so he wondered what if another sequel took "all that" away, leading the filmmakers to find some "really great heavy themes" that they felt are important for the modern world.
-Additionally, Mitchell wanted to evolve Po's character, introduce new characters, and expand the franchise's world, feeling that the film took so long to be produced because the filmmakers wanted a perfect story that could evolve Po by making him learn something to advance to the next level.
+Mitchell aimed to evolve Po, introduce new characters, and expand the film's world.
+He attributed the long production time to the search for a perfect story that would truly advance Po's character.
 He described Po as having a black-and-white view of the world and wanted to pair him with a more morally grey character, Zhen.
 Mitchell also wanted a character who Po can be frustrated by, like how Shifu gets frustrated by him.

 For The Chameleon, Mitchell sought to make her a more-brain-than-brawn kind of villain.
 He went on to say that she is the smartest and most supernatural foe Po has faced.
 He described The Chameleon as a mirror to Po in that both characters were underestimated by society for their bodies, but went on to gain high status.
 He said, "So Po has become the greatest hero, and now she's the greatest villain".
 Mitchell felt that one of the things the Kung Fu Panda franchise stands out for, aside from Black's Po, are its villains, so he made sure that The Chameleon could be as formidable as Tai Lung, Lord Shen and General Kai, hence his reasoning to specifically bring the former back into this sequel's story.
 Lord Shen, Kai, and the Furious Five were added to the film at the last minute.